SaadDamine/javafx-weaver-example/README.md

-# javafx-weaver-example
+# javafx weaver example with Spring Security dep  Login
+#using Spring data jpa and mysql  to manipulate database
-Example repository for blog post about Spring Boot and JavaFX integration
+Example repository for Login using Spring Boot and Spring Security and JavaFX integration